Groestlcoin/ban-aws-groestlcoin-nodes/README.md

-# Ban Bitcoin nodes that are using AWS IP addresses
+# Ban Groestlcoin nodes that are using AWS IP addresses
 Script to ban all Amazon Web Services IP address ranges.
 Protect your node's ressources from VPS nodes.